andresdmdev/crypto-api/README.md

-# Binance API with React.js
+# Cryptocurrency API with React.js

-This app shows a list of cryptocurrencies pairs(USDT) from Binance platform with its actual market price.
-When It does a request to the Binance API, it sorts data from highest to lowest price, with a sort method.
+This app shows a list of cryptocurrencies pairs(USDT) from CoinGecko platform with its actual market price.
+When It does a request to the CoinGecko API, it sorts data from highest to lowest price, with a sort method.
 Besides, It calls each element of the array, with a map method, mounting every component with its props.
 Then, It evaluates, with RegExp, every component with pair USDT and higher than 1 USDT, to represent a row in the list and show the result.

 ## Stack used for this project